 Achilles tendon issues can develop in anyone who walks, runs, or plays sports frequently.
-These issues can develop gradually or suddenly and require expert care from Genesis Regenerative Sports and Aesthetic Medicine to avoid complications, such as complete tendon ruptures.
+These issues can develop gradually or suddenly and require expert care from Genesis Orthopaedic and Spine to avoid complications, such as complete tendon ruptures.
 Serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth, the orthopedic team offers minimally invasive solutions to treat Achilles tendon problems without surgery.
 Find out how regenerative medicine can relieve your Achilles tendon pain by calling or scheduling a visit online today.
 908-588-2311

 What conditions can affect the Achilles tendon?